Rxmas1lly/Rxmas1lly/README.md

 ・My gender is female , but I don’t really care about pronouns im more comfortable with he/him and she/her !

-・Please Dni  with me if : - 19+ , L/licon, proshipper , toxic, racist, Islamphobics, z//philes,
+・Please Dni  with me if : - 19+ , L/licon, proshipper , toxic, racist, Islamphobics, z//philes,homophobics..ok..ok

 ・My birthday is Oct 15th .
 My mbti is ISFP 4w3 .
-Im also EXTREMELY  hyperfixated on Toya and VBS ok...
-I have asthma and I’m a Masochist , my favorite food is pancakes cheesecake and rice  , meat , tissues, dried nuts
+Im also EXTREMELY  hyperfixated on Toya and VBS  and dr,,ok... , my favorite food is pancakes cheesecake and rice  , meat , tissues, dried nuts

-・I tend to be socially awkward  at first but once I get comfortable  I can change A LOT.
+・I tend to be socially awkward  at first but once I get comfortable  I can change ^_^

 ・Please  tell me what you're uncomfortable with before  interacting  with me since I usually  see almost everything  as a joke if I say something dark or a sensitive topic  to you please tell me!!

 ・Fandoms  ; - tshd, alnst, gi, pjsk, tos, awa, kny, dr, bsd, mm12,vocaloid,4saken,dp,bb,lc,kenji,lazye,kubzscouts,viyaura,newjeans,katseye,illit,siita✦

-(my sibling raised me right thank you ugly rat)

 thats all bye thanks for reading this </3